EU or US: Who's in charge of Kosovo-Serbia talks?

 Talk of a land swap between Kosovo and Serbia has in the past attracted fierce criticism from Germany, which warned that border changes just 20 years after the Western Balkan wars could destabilise the region.

-German chancellor Angela Merkel has also invited Kosovar and Serbian leaders to Berlin for talks next week.
+And German chancellor Angela Merkel has also tried to seize the initiative by inviting Kosovar and Serbian leaders to Berlin next week.

-The US diplomatic formula is that it is up to the two parties, Belgrade and Pristina, to decide on territories, leaving the door open for the land-swap option.
+Meanwhile, the US line is that it is up to the two parties, Kosovo and Serbia, to decide on territories, leaving the door open for the land-swap option.

-And whether the US or the EU foreign service was in charge, that option appeared to be on the table either way.
+But whether the US or the EU foreign service was really in charge of the process, that option appeared to remain on the table.

 When asked if the EU foreign service backed the idea, the EU spokesman said: "The objective here is full normalisation of relations through a legally-binding agreement".